Mon to Fri:

 Tank storage systems can suffer from corrosion and sediment issues over time.
 Tankless models, like continuous flow units, avoid these issues but require descaling in hard water areas.

-While tankless systems tend to be more energy efficient and last longer, they can struggle if not matched properly to household hot water needs.
+While tankless systems are more energy efficient and last longer, they can struggle if not appropriately matched to household hot water needs.
 Choosing the right hot water system requires careful consideration of these trade-offs.

 Electric Hot Water Systems